lørdag 19. mars 2011

 Legg inn en kommentar

-Jeg har nå valgt å ta sjansen på å la alle som ønsker skrive en kommentar.
+Jeg har nå valgt å ta sjansen på å la alle som ønsker få kommentere.
 For å forhindre uønskede robotkommentarer, har jeg valgt å slå på kommentarmoderering.

-Ta hensyn, og les over det du har skrevet før du sender det.
+Ta hensyn og les over det du har skrevet før du sender det; et lite øyeblikk ekstra kan ofte gjøre verden et lite knepp bedre.